Malte2036/master-thesis-agentic-ai/README.md

 The system operates on the ReAct (Reason-Act) principle.
 For the example scenario, the flow is orchestrated by the `routing-agent` over several iterations:

-1.  **Initial Prompt:** The user asks: *"Show me all my current courses, and create calendar events for any assignments due in the next 14 days."*
+1.  **Initial Prompt:** The user asks: _"Show me all my current courses, and create calendar events for any assignments due in the next 14 days."_

 2.  **Iteration 1: Getting Course Information**

-    *   **🤔 Thought:** The `routing-agent` decides it first needs to know which courses the user is enrolled in to find their assignments.
+    - **🤔 Thought:** The `routing-agent` decides it first needs to know which courses the user is enrolled in to find their assignments.
-    *   **🎬 Action:** It calls the `get_all_courses` function on the `moodle-agent`.
+    - **🎬 Action:** It calls the `get_all_courses` function on the `moodle-mcp`.
-    *   **👀 Observation:** It receives a JSON list of the user's courses from the `moodle-agent`.
+    - **👀 Observation:** It receives a JSON list of the user's courses from the `moodle-mcp`.

 3.  **Iteration 2: Finding Assignments**

-    *   **🤔 Thought:** Now that it has the courses, the agent decides it needs to find the assignments for those courses.
+    - **🤔 Thought:** Now that it has the courses, the agent decides it needs to find the assignments for those courses.
-    *   **🎬 Action:** It calls the `get_assignments_for_course` function on the `moodle-agent` for each course ID it found.
+    - **🎬 Action:** It calls the `get_assignments_for_course` function on the `moodle-mcp` for each course ID it found.
-    *   **👀 Observation:** It receives a JSON list of assignments, including their due dates.
+    - **👀 Observation:** It receives a JSON list of assignments, including their due dates.

 4.  **Iteration 3: Creating Calendar Events**

-    *   **🤔 Thought:** The agent now has the assignments.
+    - **🤔 Thought:** The agent now has the assignments.
 It filters them to find those due in the next 14 days and decides it needs to create calendar events for them.
-    *   **🎬 Action:** For each relevant assignment, it calls the `create_calendar_event` function on the `calendar-agent`, passing the assignment's name and due date.
+    - **🎬 Action:** For each relevant assignment, it calls the `create_calendar_event` function on the `calendar-mcp`, passing the assignment's name and due date.
-    *   **👀 Observation:** It receives a success confirmation from the `calendar-agent` for each created event.
+    - **👀 Observation:** It receives a success confirmation from the `calendar-mcp` for each created event.

 5.  **Final Response:**
-    *   **🤔 Thought:** The agent sees that all tasks are complete.
+    - **🤔 Thought:** The agent sees that all tasks are complete.
 It decides it's time to formulate a friendly response to the user.
-    *   **🎬 Action:** The agent generates a final, human-readable summary of the actions it took.
+    - **🎬 Action:** The agent generates a final, human-readable summary of the actions it took.
-    *   **✅ Output:** The user receives a message like: "I have found your courses and created calendar events for 3 upcoming assignments."
+    - **✅ Output:** The user receives a message like: "I have found your courses and created calendar events for 3 upcoming assignments."

 This entire process is streamed to the user interface, providing a transparent view of the agent's reasoning at every step.